 JUnit 5: The Modern Testing Platform

-The transition from JUnit 4 to JUnit 5 wasn’t just an update; it was a complete architectural rewrite.
-JUnit 5 separates the API (writing tests) from the Engine (running tests), allowing different testing frameworks (Spock, Cucumber, jqwik) to run on the same platform.
+The transition to JUnit 5 wasn’t just an update; it was a complete architectural rewrite designed to solve this exact problem.
+JUnit 5 separates the API (how you write tests) from the Engine (how tests are executed), allowing different testing frameworks (Spock, Cucumber, jqwik) to run on the exact same platform.

 1. The Genesis: Why JUnit 5?